Product Questions

 Are your lenses scratch proof?

 We wish!
-Unfortunately, no lens material is scratch-proof.Our Fuse PRO lenses have increased scratch resistance, and are up to 3x more scratch resistant than regular polarized and standard lenses.
-However, like any lenses, they can still be scratched
+Unfortunately, no lens material is scratch-proof.Our Fuse PRO lenses have increased scratch resistance and are up to 3x more scratch-resistant than regular polarized and standard lenses.
+However, like any lens, they can still be scratched.
+N

 What is Anti-Reflective Coating?